 Wall ovens are often found in new kitchens that are designed to maximize space.
 This is because they can easily fit right into the wall alongside cabinetry, streamlining the cooking process.
 If you’re interested in investing in a new oven that gives a modern feeling to your kitchen, you might want to consider a wall oven for your home.
 Most Viking models have a self-cleaning feature and a capacity of more than 4 cubic square feet.
 They can be easily installed into your home and give you a new way to cook everything from roasted chicken to cupcakes.

 While both of these options often come with self-cleaning features, it’s still a good idea to do a bit of manual labor to ensure that you get the most out of your range or wall oven.
-Reader’s Digest magazine recommends wiping down your oven with a rag soaked in white vinegar – an acidic solution that can cut through grease – to ensure that there’s no excess food build-up over time.
+Reader’s Digest magazine recommends wiping down your oven with a rag soaked in white vinegar – an acidic solution that can cut through grease – to ensure that there’s none left.

 See what other Designer Appliances readers are saying.